mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Major Islands:**

 **Isla Myrthen:**
-  - **Port Myrthen:** The largest settlement in the archipelago (pop. ~9,000), a cosmopolitan trading port where goods from both continents exchange hands.
+  - **Port Myrthen:** The largest settlement in the archipelago (Pop. ~9,000), a cosmopolitan trading port where goods from both continents exchange hands.
 Known for its relaxed attitude toward laws and neutral political stance.
 Home to the Merchant's Guild headquarters.
 {{pageNumber,auto}}
 {{footnote Geography of Tirvandor}}
 \page